Strickland-Daniel Mentoring Award

 Committee Chair and Members

 The Committee Chair is a past recipient of the Strickland-Daniel Mentoring Award.
 The committee consists of four additional members, each of whom is a member of Div.
 35. Committee members review and rate the nomination packets based on the award criteria.
-Committee members for 2018 are Chu Kim-Prieto, PhD; Kathy McCloskey, PhD; Jill Paquin, PhD; and Laurel Watson, PhD.
+Committee members for 2020 are Chu Kim-Prieto, PhD; Kathy McCloskey, PhD; Jill Paquin, PhD; and and Jeanette Ickovics, PhD.

 When the committee selects an award winner, the awardee is notified immediately and provided with the day and time of the Div.
-35 Award Ceremony, typically Saturday afternoon, at the APA’s Annual Convention, being held this year in San Francisco.
+35 Award Ceremony, typically Saturday afternoon, at the APA’s Annual Convention.
 A plaque is presented to the awardee at the ceremony.

 The award recognizes the feminist mentoring of the award winner, whose mentoring includes several of the following components: